Career & Finances | Hospitals | Leadership

 Director of Nursing (DON)

-On top of the duties of a nurse manager or supervisor, a DON holds many of their own responsibilities that can impact not only the nursing staff, but the institution or facility as a whole.
+On top of the duties of a nurse manager or supervisor, a DON holds many responsibilities that can impact not only the nursing staff, but the institution or facility as a whole.

-As one would expect, the higher up the ladder you go, the more educational expectations there are for candidates.
+As expected, the higher up the ladder you go, the more educational expectations there are for candidates.
 In this case, DONs must hold a BSN degree with a nursing license, and it is recommended that they earn an MHA as well.

-Additionally, any leadership experience leading up to applying for the role is encouraged; it can’t hurt a resume to have it anyways, right?
+Additionally, any leadership experience leading up to applying for the role is encouraged; it can’t hurt a resume to have it anyway, right?

-And as the famous line goes, “With great power, comes great responsibility,” and this is no different for one looking to fulfill the role of a DON.
+And as the famous line goes, “With great power, comes great responsibility,” and this is no different if you’re looking to fulfill the role of a DON.

 Chief Nursing Officer (CNO)